ViktorKob/portfolio/README.md

 - To experiment locally, check out the entire repository.
 - I recommend hooking it up to an IDE (Eclipse project files are included, and there are three pom.xml's you can import as well).
 - Build everything (first tools, then infrastructure, then services).
-- Start the infrastructure service from the infrastructure folder.
+- Start the infrastructure service from the infrastructure folder (net.thomas.portfolio.infrastructure.InfrastructureMasterApplication).
-- Run each service using its respective *Application.java.
+- Run each service using its respective net.thomas.portfolio.*.*ServiceApplication.java.
 Order should not matter, if you start all of them shortly after each other.
+O.w. make sure to start the HbaseIndexingService first.

-Now you can do as described above, but locally.
-Note that unless you also setup a local reverse proxy, you will need to specify ports directly when running queries, though.
-An example is the nexus, that should be running at (localhost:8100/NexusService/graphiql).
+Now you can do as described above, but locally. <BR>
+Note, that unless you also set up a local reverse proxy, you will need to specify ports directly when running queries (as opposed to the examples above).
+For instance, the hbase service should be running at (localhost:8120/HbaseIndexingService/).<BR>
+Also note, that graphiql requires graphql and itself to be running at the root level (localhost:8100/graphql).

 # Status at the moment
 The project contains a set of services: